-Note that for ease of use, the HydroZynq is programmed bare-metal.
+Note: For simplicity, the HydroZynq is programmed bare-metal.
 There is no operating system on the board!

 The software design is straightforward, but the most complex of the other systems.
 Communication with other computers is implemented using UDP sockets provided by the lwIP (lightweight IP) library.